Stop, thief! How to protect your car from being stolen

 “We all know someone who has either had their car stolen, sometimes multiple times, or we have tried to take measures to protect our property.
 For every tactic the average consumer must take, thieves seem to be one or two steps ahead,” says Jeff Walker, President & CEO of CAA North & East Ontario.

-Technology advancements have far surpassed vehicle standards, which haven’t been updated since 2007 in Canada, making it more difficult to reinforce technology-based solutions like immobilizers and mandate their inclusion in new vehicles.
+Technological advancements have far outpaced vehicle standards, which haven’t been updated in Canada since 2007, making it more difficult to reinforce technology-based solutions like immobilizers and to mandate their inclusion in new vehicles.

 Preventive measures and tips for consumers